XGP: XGP Kids

 The XGP Kids was technically similar to the GP32.
-The two consoles' specifications differ in screen size and resolution, available memory (Kids adds 2MB NOR Flash memory), processor type, and storage.
+The two consoles' specifications differ in screen size and resolution, available memory (Kids adds 2 MB NOR Flash memory), processor type, and storage.
 These differences would prevent the console from being backwards compatible with the GP32, although GP32 software could be reprogrammed to work on the XGP Kids.
 The device was intended to be relatively inexpensive and to give a chance to those who missed out on the GP32's limited production run to get something very much like a BLU+.
 The XGP Kids, like the XGP Mini, will have a smaller screen (at only 2.2 in) than the XGP and GP32.